stefanholek/kmd/README.txt

    Alias names apply to all *do_*, *complete_*, and *help_* attributes.

 5. Lines starting with '#' are treated as comments.
 The new *comment* method is invoked, receiving the line as argument.
-By default this method clears the *lastcmd*.

 6. It is now possible to configure the *shell_escape_chars*.
    The default is '!'.